-Suppose for instance you are a new college graduate with a degree in mechanical engineering.
-You are faced with two options up graduation:
+Suppose, for instance, you are a new college graduate with a degree in mechanical engineering.
+You are faced with two options upon graduation:

 - A major industrial giant where you will be working on and running a production line for the next 50 years.